microsoft/Zen/README.md

 compiled function time: 2ms
 ```

 <a name="searching-for-inputs"></a>
-### Searching for inputs
+## Searching for inputs

-A powerful feature Zen supports is the ability to find function inputs that lead to some (un)desirable outcome.
+Zen can find function inputs that lead to some (un)desirable outcome.
 For example, we can find an `(x, y)` input pair such that `x` is less than zero and the output of the function is `11`:

 ```csharp
 var input = function.Find((x, y, result) => Zen.And(x <= 0, result == 11));
 // input.Value = (-1883171776, 1354548043)
 ```

-The type of the result in this case is `Option<(int, int)>`, which will have a pair of integer inputs that make the expression true if such a pair exists.
+The type of the result in this case is `Option<(int, int)>`, which will have a pair of integer inputs that make the output 11 if such a pair exists.
 In this case the library will find `x = -1883171776` and `y = 1354548043`

-To find multiple inputs, Zen supports an equivalent `FindAll` method, which returns an `IEnumerable` of inputs.
+To find multiple inputs, Zen supports an equivalent `FindAll` method, which returns an `IEnumerable` of inputs where each input in `inputs` will be unique so there are no duplicates.

 ```csharp
 using System.Linq;